How to Calibrate a Bore Gage

 Contact points should be inspected at each calibration and replaced when visible wear flats appear.
 In high-production environments, contact points may need replacement every 3-6 months.
 Carbide contact points last significantly longer than steel.

-Track Bore Gage Calibrations Automatically
+Generate Bore Gage Calibration Certificates Automatically